 In addition to his extensive practice representing businesses, Gandhar focuses much of his efforts representing all types of players in the music industry.
 His roster of music clients includes artists and entities in all areas of music.
 Gandhar began his career in the licensing department of Matador Records, and currently serves as general counsel for a small group of music related companies, including television and film licensing company Bank Robber Music, music publishing company Rough Trade Publishing, and independent record label Ernest Jenning Record Co (he is also a partner in the latter two companies).
-Gandhar takes great pride in representing bands, and considers himself very lucky to represent some of his favorite artists, including Built to Spill, Cigarettes After Sex, The Generationals, Jeff Rosenstock, Broncho, MeWithoutYou, and the Antlers, amongs others.
-A recording artist and songwriter himself, he currently performs in the band Scoville Unit.
+Gandhar takes great pride in representing bands, and considers himself very lucky to represent a roster of amazing artists including Built to Spill, Cigarettes After Sex, The Generationals, Jeff Rosenstock, Broncho, MeWithoutYou, Simone Felice, The Rentals, A Place To Bury Strangers, the Antlers, and the Overcoats, amongst others.

 Gandhar studied business at the Carroll School of Management at Boston College, graduating in 2000 and earned his J.D. from St. John’s School of Law in 2005, where he was the President of the Entertainment Law Society and the Vice President of the Intellectual Property Society.
 He is a member of the New York and Florida bar associations, enjoys skateboarding surfing and punk rock music (when he is not busy shuffling his two sons around town in the family mini-van), and is a devoted supporter of Arsenal Football Club.